Judas Iscariot: Historicity

 In his book Antisemitism and Modernity (2006), the Jewish scholar Hyam Maccoby suggests that, in the New Testament, the name "Judas" was constructed as an attack on the Judaeans or on the Judaean religious establishment held responsible for executing Jesus.
 In his book The Sins of Scripture (2009), John Shelby Spong concurs with this argument, insisting, "The whole story of Judas has the feeling of being contrived...
 The act of betrayal by a member of the twelve disciples is not found in the earliest Christian writings.
 Judas is first placed into the Christian story by the Gospel of Mark, who wrote in the early 70s AD."

-Most scholars reject these arguments for non-historicity, noting that there is nothing in the gospels to associate Judas with Judeans except his name, which was an extremely common one for Jewish men during the first century, and that numerous other figures named "Judas" are mentioned throughout the New Testament, none of whom are portrayed negatively.
+Most scholars reject these arguments for non-historicity.
+These scholars note that there is nothing in the gospels to associate Judas with Judeans except his name, which was an extremely common one for Jewish men during the first century.
+Scholars also note that numerous other figures named "Judas" are mentioned throughout the New Testament and that none are portrayed negatively.
 Positive figures named Judas mentioned in the New Testament include the prophet Judas Barsabbas (Acts 15:22–33), Jesus's brother Jude (Mark 6:3; Matt 13:55; Jude 1), and the apostle Judas the son of James (Luke 6:14–16; Acts 1:13; John 14:22).